4 Lists and Iteration using R and {purrr}

 Lists are vectors whose elements can be of different types.

-• A tibble or data frame is a special kind of list (organized by columns with the same element types in them)
+• A tibble or data frame is a special kind of list (organized by columns with elements of the same class in them)

 Use list() to make a list.